online-ml/beaver/examples/taxis/README.md

 #0000014 arrives at 2016-01-01 00:08:37, took 0:03:40, predicted 0:08:41
 ```

-so for the trip 000014 we can see an error of more then 200% in this case
+For this trip number 000014, we can see an error of over 200%.

 ## Setup